 To my surprise and delight, a month after planting, my herbs look happy and healthy!
 The cinnamon basil has interesting dark purple flowers and the spearmint is excellent in a glass of water or iced tea.
 The chives are holding their own and even the rosemary has grown!

-Gardening lesson learned: Never give up.
+Balcony herb garden lesson learned: Never give up.